There once was a man named Vic Savage. You're probably thinking "So?" Well, he knew an Exploitation Filmmaker

 - The Narrator: Who seems to only talk when the characters should be.
 The plan was originally to dub it over, similar to Manos, but they decided to use a Narrator instead.

 - Pregnancy Tropes: Averted.
 There's just suddenly a baby.

 - Science Is Bad: Dr. Bradford is clearly wrong for taking any kind of non-military action.
 Not that the military are any better.

 - Swallowed Whole: How just about everyone gets it, though the men go down fast while the women go down struggling, wriggling, and screaming all the way.

-- Too Dumb to Live: Almost all of the victims tend to stand in place and scream rather than flee the easily outrunable creature.
-Except the ones in cars.
+- Too Dumb to Live: Almost all of the victims tend to stand in place and scream rather than flee the easily outrunable creature, except the ones in cars.
 They just kind of sit there and scream, even though they could outspeed the monster by at least 1000%.
 The monster design pretty much makes it impossible to eat anyone without their willing assistance.